treyhunner/pyohio2024/outline-idea.md

 3. Appreciate what I have and gradually work to make it better

+I *could* try to both appreciate what I have so far *and* gradually improve what I have to make it closer to the idealized version of my curriculum that I imagine might one day exist.

+---

 I sometimes find comfort in a quote by Hans Rosling from his book Factfulness:

 > "The world can be both bad and better.
 Better is not good enough.
 It is possible for things to be bad and better."